-Naha, scuba diving in Okinawa from the city
+Scuba diving in Okinawa from the city of Naha

 If you want to go scuba diving during the day and having many attractions to visit and many places to go out for dinner, then Naha is the best choice for you.
 It may not look like a pretty city since everything had to be rebuilt fast after WWII, but I found myself quickly attached to its chilled out atmosphere while having plenty of things to do.

 - Shuri Castle